kenrestivo/qqs/README.md

 It works well enough that I'm going to use it in a production app soon.

+I wasn't concerned with using all the other features that Step2 claims to have; all I needed was the ability to log people in on a corporate intranet that is hosted with Google Apps... so that's all this does for now.

 See the TODO-qqs.org file for moar.

 ## The name?